How Christians are expected to behave in life.

 4. CARING ABOUT OTHERS

 Our general behaviour towards our fellow humans should obviously flow from Jesus’ second commandment.
 We must, for example, be ready to assist any human being who we consider needs our caring help.
 You know the old saying, “It costs nothing to be kind”.
-And in fact, it can bring about great change for individuals and the world as a whole.
+And in fact, our kindness can bring about great change for individuals and the world as a whole.

 We should freely ‘give’ to others, especially those in obvious need.
 That means both financially and physically of course.
 This relates to all forms of human relationships ranging from family, friends, fellow workers, customers and all the way to perfect strangers.

 Sadly, our Christian principle of deeply caring for, and helping, others in need can actually be in direct conflict with the negative ‘impression’ that so many people have with Christianity.
-Of course that outlook flows from the ongoing bad behaviour of its bigots, its history of holy wars, sexual abuse of children within the Church etc. These all rest so sadly with our religion of love, and should NEVER be forgotten by us Christians!
+Of course that outlook flows from the ongoing bad behaviour of Christianity’s bigots, its history of holy wars, sexual abuse of children within the Church etc. These all rest so sadly with our religion of love, and should NEVER be forgotten by us committed Christians!

-Unfortunately many people in the community just plain forget to balance Christianity’s past and present ‘good works’ against those misdeeds.
+And unfortunately many people in the community just plain forget to balance Christianity’s past and present ‘good works’ against those misdeeds.

 Just as God himself came to serve his beloved children through self sacrifice, in the ‘person of Jesus‘, so we Christians are called to serve our fellow humans.
-And committed Christians always seem to be ‘in the thick of it’, trying to help where there is pain, suffering and abuse of others throughout the world as a whole.
+And committed Christians DO always seem to be ‘in the thick of it’, trying to help where there is pain, suffering and abuse of others throughout the world as a whole.

 It is their commitment to faith, and recognition of the commandment to love one another, that drives these people on.
 And at times they may even put their own lives at risk.
 Simply put, it is what Jesus would have done.